RRG38/react-i-ii-review/state.md

 1. What is state?

+Class components can hold what is called state.
+It is what is used to keep track of datat that is specific to a compnent.
+Object uses key/value pairs.

 2. Where do you set initial state?

+In the constructor under where we call super

 3. What method do you use to update state?

+.setState()

 ### Understand